WANGLAW®™

 in absentia.
 Cases in which claims for relief have

-been asserted will proceed to an Individual Hearing.
-At the Individual Hearing, evidence in support of the
+been adequately asserted will proceed to an Individual Hearing.
+At the Individual Hearing, evidence in

-claim for relief (e.g. asylum by reason of political persecution) must be presented to an Immigration
+support of the claim for relief (e.g. asylum by reason of political persecution) must be presented to an

-Judge.
-The law pertaining to the defenses against removal and the forms of relief that may be available
+Immigration Judge.
+The law pertaining to the defenses against removal and the forms of relief that may

-are complex.
-Again, the assistance of counsel is invaluable at this stage of immigration proceedings.
+be available are complex.
+Again, the assistance of counsel is invaluable at this stage of immigration

 At the conclusion of the Individual Hearing, the Immigration Court will issue a decision either granting